Timeline of the Syrian civil war: Protests, civil uprising, and defections (March–July 2011)

 Major unrest began on 15 March 2011, when protesters marched in Damascus and Aleppo, demanding democratic reforms and the release of political prisoners, triggered by the arrest of a teenage boy and his friends a few days earlier in the city of Daraa, for writing in graffiti, "It's your turn, doctor".
 Security forces retaliated by opening fire on the protesters, and according to witnesses who spoke to the BBC, the Ba'ath government forces detained six of them.
 On 18 March, the Syrian Army fired on demonstrators, killing four people.
 Writer and analyst Louai al-Hussein, referencing the Arab Spring ongoing at that time, wrote that, "Syria is now on the map of countries in the region with an uprising".
 On 20 March, the protesters burned down a Ba'ath Party headquarters and other government buildings.
 The ensuing clashes claimed the lives of 15 protesters.
 Ten days later in a speech, President Bashar al-Assad blamed "foreign conspirators" pushing Israeli propaganda for the protests.

 Until 7 April, the protesters predominantly demanded democratic reforms, release of political prisoners, an increase in freedoms, abolition of the emergency law and an end to corruption.
 After 8 April, the emphasis in demonstration slogans shifted slowly towards a call to overthrow the Assad government.
 Protests spread; on Friday 8 April, they occurred simultaneously in ten cities.
 By Friday 22 April, protests were taking place in twenty cities.
 On 25 April, the Syrian Army initiated a series of large-scale deadly military attacks on towns with tanks, infantry carriers, and artillery, leading to hundreds of civilian deaths.
 By the end of May 2011, 1,000 civilians and 150 soldiers and policemen had been killed and thousands detained; among the arrested were many students, liberal activists and human rights advocates.

 Unverified reports claim that a portion of the security forces in Jisr al-Shughur defected after secret police and intelligence officers executed soldiers who had refused to fire on civilians.
 Later, more protesters in Syria took up arms, and more soldiers defected to protect protesters.

+On 1 July 2011, 100,000 people protested against the government across Syria.